Wasim-Danyal/SFIA1-Project/README.md

 ## Project Brief

 The overall project brief I have been assigned is: "To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training."
+The original idea was to use an API for frequent updates and live tracking on rates as well as allowing users to manually update the rates.
+Due to the complexity at this stage, only the initial CRUD functionalities were a realistic approach to the project brief.
+I still wanted to continue with a currency tracker application.
+After looking at the project scope and comparing it with possibilities in regards to the current stage i am at with learning about the technologies.
+I decided the best way to tackle the CRUD scope was to design a forex rate tracker application that allows users to create, read, update and delete forex rates, as well as having a relational database between users and rates to meet the requirements for a relational database.

 **Additional Requirements**: